 As you’ve seen with the list, every product can vary quite a bit in terms of the tools included.
-Here is a list of the essential items that you need with a brief explanation of their uses – for a fuller list, check out our full guide to guitar repair and upgrade tools.
+Here’s a list of the essential items you need for general maintenance.
+For a more in-depth look, check out our full guide to guitar repair and upgrade tools and our guide to building a guitar.

 Hex Wrenches or Allen Keys

 Hex wrenches, also known as Allen wrenches/keys, are necessary for many jobs such as adjusting intonation, tremolo bridges, and string action.
 A particular model of the guitar only needs 3 to 5 hex wrenches.
 Most guitar toolkits have sufficient Allen keys, but if you are in need of an elaborate set, you can get a 26-piece set with ball ends.

 A string cutter is really helpful when you want to get rid of old rusty strings and change them.
 In general, it makes it easy to do a quick string change before or during a gig.
-Professional guitarists change strings often and prefer not to yank out strings as they can damage the wood.
+Professional guitarists change strings often and prefer not to yank out strings as that can damage the wood.
 A good plier like the Jim Dunlop System 65 will get the job done.
-A dedicated string cutter-winder combo can cut tuning time by half and save you the trouble of polishing off the sweaty fingerprints on the chrome on tuning pegs.
+A dedicated string cutter-winder combo can cut tuning time by half and save you the trouble of polishing off the sweaty fingerprints on the chrome tuning pegs.

-Many regular screwdriver sets won’t work for the particular screws and bolts sizes of a guitar.
-The best guitar tool kits have a variety of tiny, precision screwdriver heads that you can swap out based on your requirement.
+Many regular screwdriver sets won’t work for the particular screw and bolt sizes of a guitar.
+The best guitar toolkits have a variety of tiny, precision screwdriver heads that you can swap out based on your requirements.
 The tips of a screwdriver should include Phillips bits and flat-heads.
 You also want something with an easy grip and extender.
 If you really want to cover all bases you can get a MusicNomad MN228 Set or The MN229 Premium 26pc set.

 Tuning and winding a new string is much easier with a dedicated string winder.
 These tools latch onto the tuning pegs and allow you to wind the pegs quickly.
 The D’Addario Pro-Winder is the nippiest and most multi-functional unit with an all-in-one clipper, pin-puller, and peg-winder.